 All the system settings and profiles are centralized and shared between the Servers.

-Thinfinity Remote Desktop Services: Under this role, Thinfinity Remote Desktop Server only processes forwarded connections.
+Server Role: Under this role, VirtualUI only processes forwarded connections.
 The Server is responsible for establishing and processing the connections assigned by the Gateway.
 A Server Role installation also includes the option to enable multiple RDS accounts.

 Before configuring a distributed environment, you should go over some steps: